NavneetKanna/blog/_posts/2024-02-22-dlgrad-Behind-the-scenes.md

 ## Weight initialisation

-Pytorch uses kaiming uniform to initialise the weights and hence dlgrad will use that too.
-Kaiming uniform forumla calculates the bound that is used to generate random uniform numbers within it.
+Pytorch uses [kaiming uniform](https://github.com/pytorch/pytorch/blob/37596769d8b42beba104e14d149cebe0dfd75d12/torch/nn/modules/linear.py#L109) to initialise the weights and hence dlgrad will use that too.
+Kaiming uniform forumla calculates the bound that is used to generate random uniform numbers within.
 The formula is,

 $$ bound = \sqrt{3} \cdot std $$